veekaybee/veekaybee.github.io/_posts/2018-03-12-installing-python-is-hard.md

 > That is also why it's so hard for technologists and non-technologists to communicate together: technologists know too much about too many layers and non-technologists know too little about too few layers to be able to establish effective direct communication.

+Another - more recent -  post that touches on this difference, the boundary between people just at the edge of technical discovery and experts is ["Building for muggles."](https://austenallred.com/building-for-muggles-101679e12a0a) The author writes that Slack was able to become successful because they understood that most people don't know how to access IRC, or even what the word client means, and were able to successfully translate the world of distributed chat protocols into something anyone could access.

-I went down this path when I started my journey into data science (although it definitely didn't feel like a journey at the time - more like a blindfolded freefall into the darkness of the command line. )
+Each person gradually becoming more technical goes down this path, from not knowing anything, to [building serverless applications](http://veekaybee.github.io/2018/02/19/creating-a-twitter-art-bot/), by stumbling around and asking ][a lot of questions](https://jvns.ca/blog/good-questions/).
+I went down this path when I started my journey into data science (although it definitely didn't feel like a journey at the time - more like a blindfolded freefall into the darkness of the command line.)

 ![](https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/images/pythonwhat.png)